Position overview

 These are the key selection criteria for how you will be assessed in conjunction with your resumé and experience.

-- What clinical skills and attributes you can bring to Canberra Health Services.
+- What clinical skills and attributes you can bring to Canberra Hospital.

 - What areas of nursing you are most passionate about and why.